Khorvie-Tech/khorvie-tech.github.io/_posts/2025-06-02-win32priorsep.md

 | 38      | 0x26 | 100110 | Short          | Fixed        | High             |   **Default for Programs**; snappy UI, responsive foreground apps       |
 | 42      | 0x2A | 101010 | Short          | Fixed        | High             |   Custom; ultra-responsive, aggressive boost to frontmost app          |

+### Does it legitimately affect performance
+It does but it likely won't be anything super significant, expect results between different values within a 5-10% difference (estimation comes from benchmarks from myself, and from me looking at data by FrameSyncLabs, and AlchemyTweaks both of which you can find on youtube)

 # The Rock Breakdown: